USA Student Visa 2025: Requirements, Process, Types, Fees for Indian Students

 1. F1 Visa USA

 - Students applying for a program that requires more than 18 hours of study in a week require an F1 visa in USA.
-This includes all undergraduate programs as well as graduate programs like MS in the US or MBA in the USA provided, they are offered on a full-time basis.
+This includes all undergraduate and graduate programs like MS in the US or MBA in the USA, provided they are offered full-time.

 - Spouses or children accompanying F1 visa recipients will travel on an F-2 visa.
 Please note that spouses cannot work but may accompany and/or apply for their visa to the U.S. to work or study.